stpn48/zed-nextjs-snippets/README.md

 To install these snippets, simply copy them into your Zed snippet directory:

 1. Navigate to `~/.config/zed/snippets`
-2. Paste the snippet configuration into the file.
+2. Paste the snippets.json file into the folder.
+3. Enjoy !

 ### 📂 **Folder Structure** (Example)